 The Second Meeting of the Interim Scientific Technical and Advisory Committee (ISTAC) to the LBS Protocol, held from 12 to 16 May 2003 in Managua, Nicaragua, decided to establish a Steering Committee for the LBS RACs and agreed on its composition, terms of reference and reporting requirements.
-Delays in the formal signing of host agreements has delayed the operationalization of these Steering Committees.
+The formal signing of host agreements has delayed the operationalization of these Steering Committees.

-3. Objectives of IMA as a LBS RAC
+3. Objectives of RAC-IMA